An interior designer explains how architecture can change autistic children’s lives

 3. Windows can offer reassurance

-Some children have anxiety and ritualistic behaviors, and may want to spend time returning to a space they have just occupied, for reassurance.
-If strategically placed openings are provided, they do not need to go back physically to this space for reassurance, they can look back from a short distance.
+Some children have anxiety and ritualistic behaviors and may want to spend time returning to a space they have just occupied, for reassurance.
+If strategically placed openings are provided, they do not need to go back physically to this space for reassurance—they can look back from a short distance.
 This allows more time for learning in the classroom.

 4. Join the dots

-Schools should also look at offering activities that emulate real life tasks, as this will help autistic children to see patterns and connections with things.
-A simple mock up shop, for example, both inside the classroom, and outside in the playground, could help children to learn how to generalize the skill of exchanging payment for goods, across differing environments.
+Schools should also look at offering activities that emulate real-life tasks, as this will help autistic children to see patterns and connections with things.
+A simple mock-up shop, for example, both inside the classroom and outside in the playground, could help children learn how to generalize the skill of exchanging payment for goods, across differing environments.

 A richer learning experience

-What are known as “taster spaces” are also a great idea, as these can offer children an area to spent time participating in a pre-activity which helps them to explore part of a bigger activity in a smaller way.
+What are known as “taster spaces” are also a great idea, as these can offer children an area to spend time participating in a pre-activity which helps them to explore part of a bigger activity in a smaller way.

-This can help children to build up to the final activity—such as playing a percussion wall, before playing an instrument, or relating to a water channel before immersion in a pool.
+This can help children to build up to the final activity—such as playing a percussion wall before playing an instrument, or relating to a water channel before immersion in a pool.

 As these ideas show, the need to encourage a richer learning experience, in a regulated responsive environment, is paramount for autistic children and young people.
 An essential consideration is that no two autistic people experience their environments in the same way, so there is no one approach or solution to sensory issues.
-But small, individually-led adjustments (like those outlined above) can make a material difference, and really help to improve learning and quality of life of autistic children and their families.
+But small, individually led adjustments (like those outlined above) can make a material difference and really help to improve learning and the quality of life for autistic children and their families.

-Joan Scott Love is Senior Lecturer in Interior Architecture at Leeds Beckett University.
+Joan Scott Love is senior lecturer in interior architecture at Leeds Beckett University.
 This post originally appeared on The Conversation.